zeldaLorddActivateWindows/BoarBotCE-Nixon_Edition/README.md

 ![image](https://user-images.githubusercontent.com/60010287/217358316-f3cf56e4-d09f-4ca4-a056-2200a142d551.png)

 ## Plans for the future
-* Ability to focus on individual boars in `/boar collection`
 * Powerups that spawn randomly but at the same time for all servers
 * Leaderboards
 * And more!
 (It's a secret)